Trends

 Has social participation of people with disability increased over time?

-The data in the graph and the table below show the proportion of people with disability (aged 5 and over) who participated in a cultural, sport or social activity away from home in the past 12 months.
-Data from 2012 to 2018 are used.
-In both 2012 and 2018, 95% of people with disability participated in a cultural, sport or social activity away from home.
+The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who participated in social activities (were an active member of club or association, or participated in community, political, religious, activism, or nonprofit activities).
+Data from 2006 to 2022 are used.
+In 2022, 71% of people with disability participated in social activities, compared with 78% in 2006.
+The baseline used to track change over time was 75% in 2018.

 Source: